medofadel100/Smart-Garage/README.md

 # Smart-Garage
-Smart Garage with Arduino and Raspberry pi using Firebase
+Smart Garage with Arduino and Raspberry pi using Firebase and Website